DIY Pipe Closet System Built with Pipe & Fittings (Plans Included)

 Fittings Needed for the Clothing Racks

 Below, we have listed the fittings to build each of the clothing racks just as Angela did for her walk-in closet.
 Note, the design can always be modified and configured in height, length, and width.
-Also, we do offer a few clothing rack kits, if you're looking for an even simpler approach.
-Check them out here.
+We do offer clothing rack kits, if you're looking for a simpler approach.

 Clothing Racks with Integrated Shelving